bsrijan/choco/README.md

 context:
-sales reps of a distribution company are always on the go and they get customer phone calls to place an order.
+sales reps of a distribution company are always on the go and they get phone calls from customers to place orders.

 problems:
 - they have to pull over to take orders - note down details